cameronsenese/codecard-avatar/README.md

 In reference to the workflow illustration, there are two main elements to the workflow:

 1. During the "Configure" phase, the Code Card is configured using the Code Card Configurator mobile application (here the Code Card unique ID and owner's name are registered in a database table hosted on Oracle APEX)
-2. During the "Run" phase, the avatar function is then invoked by the Code Card via API Gateway, which initiates a a series of interactions with:
+2. During the "Run" phase, the avatar function is then invoked by the Code Card via API Gateway, which initiates a series of interactions with:

    - the Code Card designer APEX backend
    - the identicon generation web service (http://identicon-1132.appspot.com)